Gaining insights in your customers and competitors is to driving digital strategy.

 What do their customers say about them?

+Good work, but are they bad to work with?
 It is one thing to have produced some good looking work, but it's another thing entirely as to how they got there.
-Key things you want to consider are whether the agency plays hardball or is a pushover.
-An agency that is too pliable can be a bigger problem than one that is not, as they can overpromise and underdeliver.
+Asking the company directly for references can help you determine whether the agency you are talking to plays hardball or is a pushover.
+An agency that is too pliable can be a bigger problem than one that is not, as they can over-promise and under-deliver - making the relationship unmanageable.

 Are they connected into the industry?

+Do they have a history in the industry?
 Anyone can create a website and present as a digital agency.
-The organisation history and connectivity into the industry represents the likelihood that it will continue to be an agency tomorrow.
+An organisations history and connectivity into the industry represents the likelihood that it will continue to be an agency tomorrow.

 Lamb Agency is a long time supporter of the digital, marketing, and advertising industries.
 We have been key contributors to the Brisbane Advertising Association and Interactive Minds for over 2 years.
 Both organisations are pivotal to the connectivity and continued maturity of the digital and advertising industries.